RabbitStewDio/Steropes.UI/README.md

   are already generated, advanced features like reordering list items or inserting and removing items from a list or table via drag-and-drop require support from the list and table implementations.

+* Add an animation class that uses a Xna.Framework.Curve internally to describe the animation.
+That should make it easier to model non-regular animations and given that we delegate the hard math to XNA, it should not be hard to implement either.